 Individual Taxpayer ID Number (ITIN)

-The Internal Revenue Service issues an Individual Taxpayer Identification number or ITIN.
-It is used for federal tax purposes to identify and process individual tax returns.
-It CANNOT be used for employment purposes.
-The foreign visitor will need to apply for a social security number if eligible for employment.
+The Internal Revenue Service issues an individual taxpayer identification number, or ITIN.
+It is used to process individual federal tax returns.
+It cannot be used for employment purposes.
+Foreign visitors will need to apply for a social security number if they are eligible for employment.

-If the visitor does not have a social security number or is not eligible to apply for one, he needs to apply for an ITIN if receiving payments from the University.
-These payments include nonqualified (taxable) scholarship or fellowship awards, living expense payments, independent services, or honorariums.
+Foreign visitors who don't have a social security number or aren't eligible to apply for one need to apply for an ITIN if they are receiving payments from the University, such as taxable scholarship or fellowship awards, living expenses, independent services, or honorariums.

-To obtain an ITIN, the foreign visitor must complete form W-7 (pdf), application for IRS Individual Taxpayer Identification Number.
-The application for an ITIN can be made in person at the local Internal Revenue Service office and certain overseas IRS offices, or by mail from within the U.S. or abroad.
+To get an ITIN, foreign visitors should complete Form W-7 (pdf), the application for an IRS individual taxpayer identification number.
+The application can be made in person at the local Internal Revenue Service office and certain overseas IRS offices, or by mail.

-Form W-7 has specific instructions on how to complete the form, documentation requirements, and how to apply by mail.
-If the nonresident alien student, professor, or researcher checks box f—nonresident alien student, professor, or researcher filing a U.S. tax return—on the application form W-7, the IRS will require a letter from the school stating that the person has neither a job offer pending nor has already secured employment.
-The nonresident alien can request the verification letter from either OHR Job Center at 170 Donhowe, or Payroll Services at 545 WBOB.
+Form W-7 has instructions on how to complete the form, documentation requirements, and how to apply by mail.
+If a nonresident alien student, professor, or researcher checks box F—nonresident alien student, professor, or researcher filing a U.S. tax return—on the application form W-7, the IRS will require a letter from the school stating that the person does not have a job or job offer.
+The nonresident alien can ask for the verification letter from Payroll Services at B20 Donhowe Building or by emailing firstname.lastname@example.org.

-For more information on ITINs, IRS has provided general information in Publication 1915-Understanding Your IRS Individual Taxpayer Identification Number (pdf), and information on obtaining an ITIN from abroad.
+For more information on ITINs, see Publication 1915-Understanding Your IRS Individual Taxpayer Identification Number (pdf), and information on obtaining an ITIN from abroad.

-The International Student and Scholar Services website also provides information on applying for an ITIN and the local IRS offices that accept applications.
+The International Student and Scholar Services website also has information on applying for an ITIN and the local IRS offices that accept applications.